usc-sail/barista/README.md

     make -j 4
     make install

-Above given configuration will build barista under `barista/build-g++-4.8` and install everything under `barista` root directory.
+Above given configuration will build barista under `barista/build/g++-4.8` and install everything under `barista` root directory.
 If you omit the `--prefix` option, barista will be installed under `/usr/local/`.
 If you want to build with a Kaldi or libcppa installation that is not under `barista/tools`, you can use `--with-kaldi` and `--with-libcppa` options to specify custom paths.
 Similarly, if you have Boost or GraphViz installed at a non-standard location, you can use `--with-boost` and `--with-graphviz` options to specify those.
-By default configure will search standard system folders for Boost and Graphviz.
+By default configure will search standard system folders for Boost and GraphViz.
 Finally, if you have ATLAS installed at a non-standard location, you can use `--with-atlas` option (Linux only).
 See `./configure --help` for a list of supported command line options.